Updated on July 10, 2025

 Pros:

-• Offers easy and quick integration with Zapier, Slack, Mailchimp, and Shopify.
-This helps stream workflows and quicken data sharing.
+- Offers easy and quick integration with Zapier, Slack, Mailchimp, Shopify, and even specialized revenue recognition tools, streamlining workflows and accelerating data sharing.

 Cons: